vestrel00/contacts-android/README.md

 ----------------------- Query refactor.

-1. Add type info to include, where, and orderBy for compilation checks in queries instead of runtime.
+1. Add type info to where and orderBy for compilation checks in queries instead of runtime.

-2. Only allow order by ContactsFields (and other Contact table fields like Options) like GeneralQuery.
+2. Only allow order by ContactsFields (and other Contacts table fields like Options) in Query and GeneralQuery.
    This may allow me to order by limit offset natively.

+3. Only allow order by GroupsFields in GroupsQuery.

+4. Only allow order by RawContactsFields in AccountsRawContactsQuery.

+5. Only allow order by AbstractDataFields (or more specific ones?) in DataQuery.

-3. If refactoring Query, we may be able to add Options to RawContact as a member instead of only accessible via extension functions?
+6. If refactoring Query, we may be able to add Options to RawContact as a member instead of only accessible via extension functions?
+7.
-4. Create util functions for sorting collection or sequence of Contact objects using fields using CompoundOrderBy so it doesn't go to waste.
+8. Create util functions for sorting collection or sequence of Contact objects using fields using CompoundOrderBy so it doesn't go to waste.

-5. Refactor Where such that it gets resolved to a string lazily so that we can check if it only contains valid fields.
+9. Refactor Where such that it gets resolved to a string lazily so that we can check if it only contains valid fields.
    Implement a version of Where that is already resolved instead of lazily for consumers that pass in mutable objects such as mutable lists

-6. Ensure that OptionsFields are included (part of intersection) in Where and Includes for Contacts and RawContacts table queries.
+10. Ensure that OptionsFields are included (part of intersection) in Where and Includes for Contacts and RawContacts table queries.

 -------------------------------------------------------------------